-With 80 years unexpired the likely cost is going to range between £7,600 and £8,800 as well as professional fees.
+With just 50 years left to run the likely cost is going to span between £32,300 and £37,400 as well as professional fees.

-The figure above a general guide to costs for renewing a lease, but we cannot give you the actual costs without more comprehensive due diligence.
-You should not use the figures in a Notice of Claim or as an informal offer.
-There may be other concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
-You should not move forward placing reliance on this information without first getting professional advice.
+The suggested premium range that we have given is a general guide to costs for renewing a lease, but we cannot give you the actual costs without more detailed investigations.
+Do not use this information in tribunal or court proceedings.
+There may be other issues that need to be taken into account and clearly you should be as accurate as possible in your negotiations.
+Please do not move forward placing reliance on this information before seeking the advice of a professional.